debbiect246/recipe-app/README.md

 ## Features Left to Implement

 1. Authenticated user login.
-Users identities could be che
+Users identities could be checked using two factor authentication.

 2. Statistics on ratings for each recipe.
+A ratings collection could be used for this.

 3. Bar charts showing the number of calories in each recipe.
+This could be implemented using d3 and crossfilter.

 ## Another feature idea